sandstorm-io/sandstorm/docs/administering/install-script.md

 - `SANDCATS_DOMAIN_RESERVATION_TOKEN`: A token that indicates you have pre-reserved a sandcats.io subdomain.

-- `OVERRIDE_SANDCATS_GETCERTIFICATE`: If you specify this as `no`, then Sandstorm will not bother requesting a HTTPS certificate from sandcats.io.
-The install script will prompt you about sandcats to ask if you want to use it for dynamic DNS.

 - `OVERRIDE_SANDCATS_BASE_DOMAIN`: If you run a different instance of the sandcats.io software, adjust this variable.